-• Online lectures
+- Online lectures

-- · Selected web and literature searches
+- Selected web and literature searches

 - Online activities

-- · Required readings
+- Readings from Cohen, B. J., & Hull, K. L. (2020).
+Memmler's structure and function of the human body (12th ed.).
+Jones & Bartlett Learning, LLC.

-- · Video streaming
+- Video streaming

-- Mini-Case studies
+- · Mini-Case studies

-- · Practice questions
+- Practice questions

-- · Online Testing
+- Online Testing

-- Student Learning Activities provide by publisher of Memmler's structure and function of the human body (12th ed.).
-Philadelphia, PA: Lippincott Williams & Wilkins/Wolters Kluwer. (there will be a code in your NEW textbook)
+- Student Learning Activities provided by the publisher of Memmler's structure and function of the human body (12th ed.).
+(You will receive an access code with the purchase of a NEW textbook)